-About the Centre for Peace and Conflict Studies
+About the Department of Peace and Conflict Studies

-The Centre for Peace and Conflict Studies (CPACS) promotes interdisciplinary research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
+The Department of Peace and Conflict Studies (DPACS) promotes interdisciplinary research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
 Research projects and other activities focus on the resolution of conflict with a view to attaining just societies.

-The Centre's sister organization, the Sydney Peace Foundation, awards the annual Sydney Peace Prize – Australia’s only international prize for peace.
+The Department's sister organization, the Sydney Peace Foundation, awards the annual Sydney Peace Prize – Australia’s only international prize for peace.

-The following services are available through the Centre for Peace and Conflict Studies:
+The following services are available through the Department of Peace and Conflict Studies:

-The Centre for Peace and Conflict Studies was established in May 1988 as a specialist research and teaching centre within the University of Sydney.
-CPACS grew out of the efforts of mostly volunteers and to this day relies on the support of its members and other volunteers.
+The Department of Peace and Conflict Studies was established in May 1988 as a specialist research and teaching centre within the University of Sydney.
+DPACS grew out of the efforts of mostly volunteers and to this day relies on the support of its members and other volunteers.

 Posters for Peace Gallery

 DPACS hosts the Posters for Peace Gallery, a place where people can relax, read or meet to discuss common interests.
 The collection of pictures in the gallery depicts struggles for peace from all over the world: From Gandhi's advocacy of non-violence to Martin Luther King's “I Have A Dream”; from indigenous Australians' campaigns for land rights to Nelson Mandela's release from prison: “Free at Last”.